Skip to main content

 • Specified in the collection definition.

-Each module is tied to a specific group of LLMs, such as generative-cohere for Cohere models, generative-openai for OpenAI models and generative-palm for PaLM and Gemini models.
+Each module is tied to a specific group of LLMs, such as generative-cohere for Cohere models, generative-openai for OpenAI models and generative-google for Google models.

-If you are using WCS, you will not need to do anything to enable modules.
+If you are using WCD, you will not need to do anything to enable modules.

 How to list enabled modules